 These signs can push you into thinking that you are having a heart attack or any other fatal disease.

-It is very common.
+Anxiety is very common amongst pregnant women.
 Statistics reveal that one in every ten women in the country experiences this challenging condition.

 Anxiety attacks in the past